nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Given below is an example scenario:

+The user wants to delete a student that is of index 1 on the viewable student list,

 Step 1.
-The user requests to delete student that is of index 1 on the viewable student list,
+The user enters the command `rml 1`

 Step 2.
-The user enters the command `rml 1`

-Step 3.
 The user input is passed into `LogicManager#execute(commandText)`.

-Step 4. `LogicManager` uses the `TeachWhatParser#parseCommand(userInput)` to parse the user input.
+Step 3. `LogicManager` uses the `TeachWhatParser#parseCommand(userInput)` to parse the user input.

+Step 4.
+The `TeachWhatParser` detects the command word `rml` and passes the student details to `DeleteLessonCommandParser#parse(args)`.

 Step 5.
-The `TeachWhatParser` detects the command word `rml` and passes the student details to `DeleteLessonCommandParser#parse(args)`.

-Step 6.
 The `DeleteLessonCommandParser` uses `ParserUtil#parseIndex(oneBasedIndex)` to parse the one-based index of the lesson to be deleted into a zero-based `Index`.
 This is used to construct a new
 `DeleteLessonCommand` which it then returns.

 * Constraints